The cult classic was first produced in 1955.

 About a decade ago, the Shanghai Watch company tried to reinvent itself into a luxury brand to compete with European rivals.
 It produced a couple of bedazzled pieces with complex tourbillon movements.

-But it never quite managed to turn itself into a Rolex competitor in the rapidly developing economy, whose people were starting to actually be able to afford Rolexes in the last couple of decades.
+But it never quite managed to turn itself into a Rolex competitor in the rapidly developing economy, where people were starting to actually be able to afford Rolexes in the last couple of decades.

 So other than several high-end models, most of the Shanghai line today remains in the $100 to $200 mark.